13 October 2021

 Ask your project team what’s the most stressful scrum event, and I bet most will answer “sprint review”, especially leading a demo.
 No wonder.
 Anybody who had to learn how to conduct a scrum sprint review the hard way knows what it feels when the eyes of the whole team are fixed on you, and the customer expects to see the finished product.

 Of course, I’m exaggerating a bit.
-But this doesn’t change the fact that scrum sprint review is one of those public speeches that can trigger fear and anxiety.
+But this doesn’t change the fact that sprint review is one of those public speeches that can trigger fear and anxiety.

-In this article, I’ll introduce a few tricks that help me personally to successfully conduct a scrum sprint review that is valuable to the client and the team, without me getting a heart attack.
+In this article, I’ll introduce a few tricks that help me personally to successfully conduct a sprint review that is valuable to the client and the team, without me getting a heart attack.

 Before I move any further, you need to ask yourself a couple of questions.
 What are the client’s expectations of the sprint review?
 What information would they like to get from this meeting?